 Unless your doctor tells you otherwise, continue your normal diet.

 swelling of the face, throat, tongue, lips, eyes, hands, feet, ankles, or lower legs

 sudden reddening of the face, neck, or upper chest

 pinpoint, flat, round, red spots under the skin

 fever, chills, cough, sore throat, or other signs of infection

-pain in chest, arms, back, neck, jaw, or stomach
+pain in arms, back, neck, or jaw

 Ofatumumab injection may cause other side effects.
 Call your doctor if you have any unusual problems while receiving this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online [at http://www.fda.gov/Safety/MedWatch] or by phone [1-800-332-1088].

 In case of overdose, call your local poison control center at 1-800-222-1222.
 If the victim has collapsed or is not breathing, call local emergency services at 911.